Instructions for Visiting Astronomers

 - The ARGUS fast template, which enables observations of different targets without reconfiguring the plate, is only available in visitor mode.
 This template saves on overheads, although only if the (a) The ARGUS sky fibres are at the same radius and/or not used (b) The plate scale is the same for the two observations

-- Note that the pointing precision of ARGUS FAST is set by the astrometric precision of the guide star chosen; this must be in the same coordinate system as the main target.
-By default the guide star is set to "CATALOGUE" which means that a guide star is chosen from the VLT guide star catalogue.
-There is of course no guarantee that the guide star selected will be in your coordinate system or that it does not have a proper motion.
+- Note that the pointing precision of ARGUS FAST is set bythe astrometric precision of the guide star chosen; this must be in the same coordinate system as the main target.
+By default the guidestar is set to "CATALOGUE" which means that a guide star is chosen from the VLT guide star catalogue.
+There is of course no guarantee that theguide star selected will be in your coordinate system or that it doesnot have a proper motion.
 Both factors can of course cause your objects not to be well centred on ARGUS, especially a problem when using the small plate scale.
 Hence you can also choose a particular guide star by setting the guide star mode to "SETUPFILE".
-If you choose this option, make sure that the guide star chosen has a small proper motion and is in the same astrometric system as your target.
+If you choose this option,make sure that the guide star chosen has a small proper motion and isin the same astrometric system as your target.

 Sky flatfields that can be used to create a Solar Spectrum have been taken for all Medusa HR and LR setttings, plus FLAMES-UVES 520, 580, 860-nm.
 They are available in the ESO archive.
-They are in the process of being reduced by DataFlow/Quality Control in Garching, get in touch with kueyen@eso.org for details.
+They are in the process of being reduced by Data Flow/Quality Control in Garching, get in touch with kueyen@eso.org for details.
 The programme ID used was: 60.A-9022(B).
 The Object name for all data is: SKY_spectrum_field.
-The dates taken were; 2004-09-26, 2004-09-28 (HR settings) and 2004-10-11 (LR settings).
+The dates taken were; 2004-09-26, 2004-09-28 (HR settings) and 2004-10-11(LR settings).
 Sky flatfields that can be used to create a Solar Spectrum have also been taken for all ARGUS HR and LR setttings.
 The programme ID used was: 60.A-9022(B).
 The Object name for all data is: SKY_spectrum_field.
-The dates taken were; 2004-11-26 (LR settings), 2004-11-30 and 2004-12-02 (HR settings).Radial Velocity standards
+The dates taken were; 2004-11-26 (LR settings), 2004-11-30 and 2004-12-02 (HR settings).
+The derived solar spectrum is available here for the old CCD (Bruce).
+We hope to provide the corresponding spectra taken with the new CCD in early-mid 2009.

 Radial velocity standard star observing blocks have been made up for the following objects; HD 32923, HD82106, HD140538, HD19007, HD210667.
 Ask your night astronomer to look in the OT queue called "FLAMES RVStd".
-With the exception of HD140538 (which gives 10,000 ADU in 100-s for HR627.3) these OBs have not been tested, in particular after acquisition you may have to offset the telescope to take into account proper motion since epoch 2004.95.
+With the exception of HD140538 (which gives 10,000 ADU in 100-s for HR627.3) these OBs have not been tested and may not be useful, in particular after acquisition you may have to offset the telescope to take into account proper motion since epoch 2004.95 and because the standards are bright the SimCal ThAr emission lines may not be strong enough.
 These standards are in the North.
-The stars are a subset of the list shown here.Problems with the instrument
+The stars are a subset of the list shown here.

 GIRAFFE CCD Memory Effect